Quality Holistic Learning Project

 Quality Holistic Learning App

-A prototype app was created during the first phase of the QHL Project.
+A prototype app was created during the earliest phase of the QHL Project.
 It assists teachers in their use of effective teaching methods and measurement of holistic learning outcomes.
 Our goal is to make the impact of teaching more visible to teachers while also attending to teacher learning and wellbeing.
-The app guides teachers (both formally and non-formally trained) in displacement contexts in the assessment of, reflection on, and intervention in holistic learning, defined as both students’ academic achievement and their social and emotional learning (SEL) and psychosocial wellbeing.
-Plans are currently underway to identify best development strategies for this app and to secure funding.

 Read more